What is PATROL

 OSNMA threats case, investigating especially SCER attacks.

-The test campaign is performed in representative simulated environment (open sky, suburban and urban channel models).
+The test campaign of CS1 was performed in representative simulated environment (open sky, suburban and urban channel models).
 The preliminary analysis on test outcomes highlighted the flexibility, solidity and maturity of the implemented solution.
+The CS2 focused on testing in real environment, supporting the programme’s OSNMA SIS testing phase.
+During CS2, PATROL successfully delivered the first close-to-market OSNMA implementation tested with the live signal.

 European experts together to develop innovation